 Home » About

 Shaul Kelner is Associate Professor of Sociology and Jewish Studies at Vanderbilt University.
 From 2012 to 2015, he served as director of Vanderbilt’s Program in Jewish Studies.
 His research addresses the intersection of culture and politics, and focuses particularly on how cultural practices are mobilized to shape contemporary Jewish political identities.

 His award-winning book, Tours That Bind: Diaspora, Pilgrimage and Israeli Birthright Tourism (NYU Press, 2010), examines how modern mass tourism is being developed as a means of engaging diaspora Jews with the State of Israel.
-With the support of Vanderbilt, the National Endowment for the Humanities, and the University of Michigan’s Frankel Institute for Advanced Judaic Studies, he is currently writing his second book, a study of social movements as agents of cultural change, includes research into the role of religious ritual as a protest tactic in the American movement to free Soviet Jews (1964-1991), and a study of how religious and secular identities are being negotiated in the present-day environmental movement in Israel.
-With a grant from the AVI CHAI Foundation, he has studied how shifting power dynamics in American Jewish philanthropy are reshaping the landscape of Jewish cultural production.
+With the support of Vanderbilt, the National Endowment for the Humanities, and the University of Michigan’s Frankel Institute for Advanced Judaic Studies, he is currently writing his second book, a study of social movements as agents of cultural change, focusing on the American mobilization to free Soviet Jews (1964-1991).
+Other work has focused on the environmental movement in Israel and shifting power dynamics in American Jewish philanthropy.

 Prof. Kelner received his Ph.D in Sociology in 2002 from the City University of New York, which he attended as a Wexner Graduate Fellow.
 Before arriving at Vanderbilt in 2005, he was Senior Research Associate at the Cohen Center for Modern Jewish Studies at Brandeis University, where his research focused on issues of identity, education, leadership and gender equity in the American Jewish community.